2020 Restorative Practices in Schools and Communities Conference!

 The Conference training sessions are open to anyone who works with youth, including school administrators, school board members, teachers, educational aides, school resource officers, school facilities staff members, student support staff members, out of school time staff, youth workers, school volunteers, family members and community partners.
 Sessions ranging from introductory level to advanced level will be offered.
 Schools are encouraged to send a team to the trainings.
 Individuals are welcome.

-Topics Explored: Restorative Practices First Steps, Community Building Circle Training, Circle for Dakota, Ojibwe and other American Indian Educators, Conferencing to Repair Harm in Schools, Using Circle to Teach – Embracing the Circle and the Sacred Space Within It, Restorative Practices and Special Education, Breaking Barriers – Supporting Students Through Trauma Informed Practice, Whole School Design and Implementation, Breaking the School Pipeline to Prison, Restorative Language/Chats, Deeper Understanding of Circle
+Topics Explored: Restorative Practices First Steps, Community Building Circle Training, Restorative Practices Circle for Administrators, Circle for Dakota, Ojibwe and other American Indian Educators, Conferencing to Repair Harm in Schools, Using Circle to Teach – Understanding Culture, Resilience and American Indian Students, Restorative Practices and Special Education, Breaking Barriers – Supporting Students Through Trauma Informed Practice, Whole School Design and Implementation, Breaking the School Pipeline to Prison, Restorative Language/Chats, Deeper Understanding of Circle

 Recipient of 2018 Minnesota Association of Alternative Programs